11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 Showing up is the marker for success.
 Everything else is gravy.

 We all have an idea of “good”, and chances are, we’re not there yet.
 So judging our progress by comparing it to the ideal will only set us up to feel bad.
+It’s unfair to judge ourselves in comparison to a professional classical guitarist with decades of lessons and study behind them.

 When we judge success looking back, we always feel good.
 We’ve made progress.